valerieniemann/valerieniemann.github.io/_posts/2020-01-20-choosing-a-research-advisor.md

 - **A larger community around the topic** Who are the experts in the field, your role-models, whose work you like to read and propagate?
 Is it possible to visit their group?
 Will they speak at your university or attend the same conference as you?
 Learn from these role-models.
 Did the students who came before you get jobs?
 Your community will give you direction to employment after you get your Ph.D.

 ###  Decision made?
 If yes, then congrats!
 If not, then keep gathering information until you do.
 Once it's done, you can forget about those other options for advisors/groups/topics.
-The next step after **The Big Decision** is to forge ahead, learn from your mistakes, and make the best of every situation,  all while knowing that you did the legwork to set-up your future career!
+The next step after **The Big Decision** is to forge ahead, learn from your mistakes, and make the best of every situation, knowing that you did the legwork to set-up your future career!